qwx9/notes/net/todo/diy/guitar/⑨ST.md

 ## log
+- cut down nut bolts to be flush against its base
+- head: cut and sand fretboard for locking nut placement
+- REpainted all over again; just the grain looks like shit, we'll paint again instead and sand to a thin layer so the grain shows
 - painted all over and began sanding it away again
 - 180→240→water→240 sanding again
 - sanded all the paste away